jackiehff/spark-reference-doc-cn/programming-guide/sql-guide.rst

   sparkR.session(appName = "R Spark SQL basic example", sparkConfig = list(spark.some.config.option = "some-value"))

-完整的示例代码可以在 Spark 代码仓库中 "examples/src/main/r/RSparkSQLExample.R" 文件中找到。
+完整的示例代码参见 Spark 源码仓库中的 "examples/src/main/r/RSparkSQLExample.R" 文件。

 :attention: when invoked for the first time, sparkR.session() initializes a global SparkSession singleton instance, and always returns a reference to this instance for successive invocations.
 In this way, users only need to initialize the SparkSession once, then SparkR functions like read.df will be able to access this global instance implicitly, and users don’t need to pass the SparkSession instance around.